 A major insurance company’s IT organization re-implemented Oracle Financials to process several different types of finance functions such as employee reimbursements, purchasing, payables, fixed asset management, and supplier management.

-To insure that the system was effectively used, training was required on the re-implementation for internal and external audiences prior to the go-live date.
+To ensure that the system was effectively used, training was required on the re-implementation for internal and external audiences prior to the go-live date.

 Radcom recommended completing a Radplan first to effectively determine the scope of the project and advise on the best training approach.
 A Radplan is a study of existing training and materials, workflow change analysis, Subject Matter Expert (SME) interviews, and audience analysis resulting in a detailed report with recommendations on training approach and deliverables, goals and objectives, and a high-level project plan with time and cost estimates.